 Annual reports, including accounting data, will be certified by the Independent Auditors.
-The Company's audited report will be compliant with the Luxembourg Generally Accepted Accounting Principles ("Lux GAAP").
-Annual and semi-annual reports will be made available to Shareholders at the registered office of the Company.
+Annual and semi-annual reports will be made available to Shareholders at the registered offices of the Company.

 The annual reports will be published within four months of the end of the financial year.